 Alongside his clinical duties, Bogdan is the Clinical and Global Lead for the National Academy for Social Prescribing, Honorary Lecturer at University College London, Social Prescribing Module Lead at Imperial College London, as well as a Visiting Fellow to the Harvard Global Health Institute at Harvard University.

 Hayley is responsible for leading the development of the PCI education programme including webinars, eLearning, podcasts, blogs, website content, ambassadors, conferences, external comms and stakeholder engagement.

-Hayley has worked at the RCGP for more than nine years and has a wealth of experience in managing clinical projects including women’s health, veterans, transitioning care of young people and international GP recruitment.
-She manages externally funded priority projects from initiation through to evaluation, including contract management, monitoring, engagement and reporting.
+Hayley has worked at the RCGP for 10 years and has a wealth of experience in managing clinical projects from initiation through to evaluation stages, including contract management, monitoring, engagement and reporting.